 Snorkeling and dive tours vary highly in price, costing between 50 and 240 BZD per person for a full-day tour.
 The price variation is generally due to differences in tour itineraries and what they offer.
 Ask around to find the best deal and ensure that the tour you select includes all the things you desire.

 English is the official language of Belize, so most people you encounter will speak fluent English.
 There are other languages spoken, including Spanish and old Mayan varieties.

 Belize uses 110 volts, which is the same as in the U.S. However, many outlets here may only have two prongs, so if you have a three-pronged product, bring an adaptor.
 If you have products compatible with different voltages, a converter may be needed.

 Water is not safe to drink out of the tap, so you must buy bottles.
-Be cautious of questionable street stalls and restaurants that may use unsanitary water to wash veggies or use tap water for ice cubes.
+We were told to be aware that some street stalls and restaurants may use tap water for ice cubes.